gmmortera/Vue-Winona-Assessment/README.md

 ## Tasks

 1. After starting the app you will see a very basic dashboard with a hard coded list of doctors.
 Make this list dynamic by fetching a list of doctors from `https://v23l6u6a3qrlk6k3sweaql3chm0iaayj.lambda-url.us-west-2.on.aws/`.
 Use the `Authentication` header with the following value: `Bearer dGhpcyBpcyBzdXBlciBzYWZlLiBqdXN0IHRydXN0IG1lLiBoZWhl`.
+Don't forget to handle authentication errors.

 2. List the first names, last names and the state of each doctor.